 - 2 cloves garlic

-Separate the stems from the chard leaves.
-Trim the ends of the stems and slice them.
+- Separate the chard stems from the leaves.
+Trim the ends of the stems and discard then thinly slice the rest of them.
 Shred the leaves into relatively thin slices, cutting longer ones as needed, keeping them separate from the stems.
 Finely dice the onion and the garlic.